 Credit Karma features

-Credit Karma also offers several features besides credit scores, like the Credit Builder program and Credit Karma Money Save accounts.
-It also has auto insurance partnership with Progressive and Allstate, called Karma Drive, where you may save money on your premium based on your mileage, when and how you drive, and your average speed.
+Along with your credit score, Credit Karma offers several features like the Credit Builder program and Credit Karma Money Save accounts.
+It also has an auto insurance partnership with Progressive and Allstate, called Karma Drive, where you may save money on your premium based on your mileage, when and how you drive, and your average speed.

 Although these features are helpful, Credit Karma’s strength is its credit report and credit score features.